 I have the privilege of working with a number of talented undergraduate and graduate students from around the world.
-Some of the students I directly advise or sit on committees for include: Caitlin Joseph (PhD Geography, Environment, and Urban Studies (GENUS), Temple), Jeronimo Rodriguez (PhD GENUS, Temple - Chair: Victor Gutierrez-Velez), Victoria Sarmiento (PhD GENUS, Temple - Chair: Victor Gutierrez-Velez), Austin Martin (PhD GENUS, Temple - Chair: Hamil Pearsall).
+Some of the students I directly advise or sit on committees for include: Caitlin Joseph (PhD Geography, Temple), Jeronimo Rodriguez (PhD Geography, Temple - Chair: Victor Gutierrez-Velez), Victoria Sarmiento (PhD Geography, Temple - Chair: Victor Gutierrez-Velez), Austin Martin (PhD Geography, Temple - Chair: Hamil Pearsall), Christian Bruku (PhD Geography - Chair: Vero Jacome), Elizabeth Newnam (PhD Geography, Temple - Chair: Victor Gutierrez-Velez), John-Paul Keblinski (PhD Geography - Chair: Vero Jacome), and Tasfia Tasnim (PhD Environmental Science, SUNY-ESF - Chair: Michael Mikulewicz).

 Former advisees include Hanbyeol Jang (PhD GUS 2024, Temple), Matt Marcus (PhD GUS 2023, Temple - Advisor: Victor Gutierrez-Velez), Ramzi Tubbeh (PhD Geography 2022, Penn State - Chair: Karl Zimmerer), Trung Phan (MSc Water Resources Management 2020, University of Southampton - co-advised with Tri Van and Craig Hutton), Denise Forrest (MA Environmental Studies 2017, UPenn), and Ruchi Patel (MA Geography 2018, Penn State - Chair: Brian King).